chun0nick/Linear_Algebra/README.md

 4 5 6
 7 8 9
 would be [[1, 2, 3],[4, 5, 6],[7, 8, 9]]
-There are currently 4 functions:
+There are currently 4 functions.
+All of them are contained in all_ops.py.
 # 1. reducer(matrix)
 prints the matrix in readable reduced row echelon form and returns the matrix in reduced row echelon form